FAIMS/OpenDataSympathetic-Presentation/workingContent.md

 ![export](export.png) | ![exportData](exportData.png)
 ----------------------|------------------------------

 Caption: After return to base, data exported (via customisable exporter) into shapefiles, a sqlite database, and CSVs.
-All pictures are renamed to the record they belong to and tagged with their record's meta-data.
+All pictures are renamed to the record they belong to and tagged with their record's metadata.
 This exporter (https://github.com/FAIMS/shapefileExport) is also completely customisable, up to and including running arbitrary linux programs.
 This one uses imagemagick and mogrify to properly export photos as well as spatialite-tool to export shapefiles.

 ## Bottom Discussion